Game designers are the centre of creativity at the heart of producing a new game

 - trade and retail organisations.

 Student membership of Ukie (UK Interactive Entertainment) provides access to paid placements and internships as well as CV advice, industry guides, careers advice and industry news.

-Most employers will welcome and encourage speculative applications.
-See Ukie - Our Members for a list of 400 games-related organisations, including game companies as well as those who sell games or provide services or support to the UK games industry.
+Most employers will welcome speculative applications.
+See Ukie - Our Members for a list of over 450 games-related organisations, including game companies as well as those who sell games or provide services or support to the UK games industry.
+LinkedIn also advertises vacancies.

 A small number of specialist employment agencies advertise games roles, including:

 When first starting out you'll receive support from more experienced colleagues, including the opportunity to work shadow them in their role.
 As you get more experience, you'll usually be responsible for managing your own professional development.

 As the games design industry is fast-moving, it's essential that you stay ahead of the game by keeping your technical skills and knowledge up to date.
 This can be done through in-house training, completing short courses and developing your own bank of skills through self-study.
 Attending events and networking can form an important part of your professional development.

 Ukie, for example, run their own events, host member events, and hold training and workshops.

 You can also study at postgraduate level to develop your skills in a specialist area of game design.
 Courses are available in areas such as games design, digital experience design, independent games and UX design, as well as games enterprise.

 You'll typically start in a graduate or intern quality assurance tester role, before moving either into a level design or game design role.
 Promotion is usually gained through experience and as openings arise, and depends to a certain extent on the size of the organisation, as well as how fast you can learn new skills.